Myelodysplastic syndromes (MDS)

 On this page:

-What is myelodysplastic syndromes (MDS)?
+What are myelodysplastic syndromes (MDS)?

-Myelodysplastic syndromes (MDS) is a rare type of blood cancer sometimes referred to as bone marrow failure.
+Myelodysplastic syndromes (MDS) are a group of diseases that affects the bone marrow's ability to make healthy blood cells.
+It is a type of cancer and sometimes may be referred to as bone marrow failure.
 All blood cells in a healthy person are made in the bone marrow.
-In MDS, your bone marrow makes a large amount of abnormal cells, so you don’t have enough healthy blood cells in your bloodstream.

 More information about MDS treatment